Media and entertainment in Australia

 Australian Rugby League Commission and National Rugby League

-- Acting for ASX-listed Isentia in Copyright Tribunal of Australia proceedings with respect to the licensing arrangements offered by the Copyright Agency Limited.
+- Acting for ASX-listed Isentia, the largest media monitoring organisation in the Asia-Pacific, in Copyright Tribunal of Australia proceedings with respect to the licensing arrangements offered by Copyright Agency Limited.

 Southern Cross Austereo